 A few notes:

-- The chocolate cake recipe can be found here.
-I used a denser cake, since I had intended on making this a two tier cake but ran out of time.
+- This is the chocolate cake recipe I used.
+I picked a denser cake, since I had intended on making this a two tier cake but ran out of time.

 - Again, to make sure you are comfortable with the piping motion and with how much pressure to use on the pastry bag while piping the buttercream roses, practice on a surface that will allow you to reuse the frosting (straight –sided salad bowl worked great for me)